vkalinichev/bemed-components/README.md

 BEM-flavored React Components.

 [styled-components] is great!
-It allows to write clean markup code.
+It allows to write clean JSX code.
 But sometimes you want to keep CSS in CSS.

 [BEM] is fabulous and time-tested but working directly with its classnames in markup is not a pleasure.

-**bemed components** allows to write expressive and clear markup code.
+**bemed components** allows to write expressive and clean JSX code.
 Its just creates an shortcutted Components with BEM classnames inside.

 ## Install
 ```shell